auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 For example, we want to enhance the utility of legitimate forms of partial evaluation, which is why the G3P adopts fully incremental key-stretching as a design goal.
-Also, we don't want to allow the possibility of partially evaluating away the plaintext of any parameter called a "tag", therefore prefixed salts cannot be tags, which is the reason the G3P's "username" parameter doesn't have "tag" anywhere in the name.[^username-padding]
+Also, we want to prohibit the possibility of partially evaluating away the plaintext of any tag, therefore prefixed salts cannot be tags, which is the reason the G3P's "username" parameter doesn't have "tag" anywhere in the name.[^username-padding]

 **Observation:** Remember that our goal is to adversarially pass messages inside algorithms via the mathematics of game theory.
 At least one of our primary